mohit1018102/SocketProgramming/tcpChatApp/README.md

 4. **Threaded Architecture:** The server handles multiple clients simultaneously via threading.
 5. **Real-Time Messaging:** Users can send and receive messages in real-time.

+# Concept Used
+1. Socket programming
+2. Multithreading